 Overview

-AXRY bearings can be fitted with inductive angle measuring systems.
-These systems are available in incremental (MI) or absolute (MA) versions, as single or multi-head systems with various accuracy levels.
+AXRY bearings can be equipped with inductive angle measuring systems.
+These systems are available in incremental (MI) or absolute (MA) versions, as single- or multi-head systems with various accuracy grades.

-By mounting the measuring ring directly onto the bearing ring, concentricity errors relative to the axis (table) are minimized, enabling highest accuracies of a few angular seconds.
+By mounting the measuring ring directly onto the bearing ring, concentricity errors relative to the axis (table) are minimized, achieving the highest accuracies of a few arc seconds.

-myonic only supplies "the mechanical part", i.e. the bearing including the mounted measuring ring and thread in the outer ring for axial or radial scanning head mounting.
+myonic supplies only the "mechanical part", i.e. the bearing including the mounted measuring ring and the threads in the outer ring for axial or radial scanning-head mounting.

 Advantages

-myonic, in cooperation with Heidenhain (AMO), supplies bearing-integrated absolute and incremental angle measuring systems.
-The measuring ring is directly mounted onto the bearing.
-As standard, the measuring ring is mounted on the inner ring, as the inner ring is fitted to the shaft.
+In cooperation with Heidenhain (AMO), myonic supplies bearing-integrated absolute and incremental angle measuring systems.
+The measuring ring is mounted directly onto the bearing.
+As standard, the measuring ring is mounted on the inner ring, since the inner ring is fitted to the shaft.

-Due to myonic's extremely precise manufacturing tolerances, the housing surface on which the measuring ring is mounted runs almost concentrically with respect to the table center.
+Thanks to myonic's extremely precise manufacturing tolerances, the seat surface on which the measuring ring is mounted runs almost perfectly concentric to the table center.
 This increases system accuracy and thus the overall accuracy of the axis.
-As measurement is taken close to the workpiece, deviations due to torsion or tilting are almost completely avoided.
+Because measurement is taken close to the workpiece, deviations caused by torsion or tilting are almost completely avoided.

 AMO Measuring System Advantages